Selby railway station

-Selby railway station is a Grade II listed station which serves the town of Selby in North Yorkshire, England.
+Selby railway station is a Grade II listed station which serves the market town of Selby in North Yorkshire, England.
 The original terminus station was opened in 1834 for the Leeds and Selby Railway.
-The Hull and Selby Railway extended the line in 1840, and a new station was built, with the old station becoming a goods shed.
-The station was rebuilt in 1873 and 1891, the 1891 rebuilding being required due to the replacement of the swing bridge over the Ouse at the same time.
+The Hull and Selby Railway extended the line in 1840 and a new station was built, with the old station becoming a goods shed.
+The station was rebuilt in 1873 and 1891; the 1891 rebuilding was required due to the replacement of the swing bridge over the River Ouse at the same time.

-The area around the station has been the location for the junctions of a number of lines, including the former East Coast Main Line route between Doncaster and York, as well as the Selby to Driffield Line (1848), and the Selby to Goole Line (1910).
-After 1983 with the opening of the Selby Diversion, Selby is no longer on the East Coast Main Line.
+The area around the station is a junction for a number of lines, including the former East Coast Main Line route between Doncaster and York, the Selby to Driffield Line (1848) and the Selby to Goole Line (1910).
+After 1983, with the opening of the Selby Diversion, Selby is no longer on the East Coast Main Line.

-As of 2014 lines lead from Selby to Leeds, Hull and Doncaster.
-The station is managed by TransPennine Express, and receives regional trains operated by Northern and TransPennine Express, as well as Hull-London services operated by Hull Trains and London North Eastern Railway.
+As of 2014, lines lead from Selby to Leeds, Hull and Doncaster.
+The station is managed by TransPennine Express and receives regional trains operated by Northern and TransPennine Express, as well as Hull-London services operated by Hull Trains and London North Eastern Railway.

 History

 1834 station

-In 1834 the Leeds and Selby Railway opened, running east west from a terminus station in Marsh Lane, Leeds to a terminus at Selby.
+In 1834 the Leeds and Selby Railway opened, running east–west from a terminus station in Marsh Lane, Leeds to a terminus at Selby.

 The line opened 22 September 1834, with only one track complete.
 A train from Leeds set off at 6 am and arrived in Selby around 9 am, to a general celebration.
 When general service started the journey took about 65 minutes.
 The main stations were not completed until a few months after the line opened; the Selby terminus at a cost of £10,300.
 Both tracks of the line were completed by 15 December 1834.

-The basic design of the station was of a large warehouse shed, 245 ft long and 96 ft wide on a site of around 3 acres, with a wooden trussed roof of three spans (of approximately 25', 46', and 25') supported via iron brackets on 19.5 ft cast iron columns, which were hollow and acted as drainpipes, to collect rain water then stored in underground tanks.
+The basic design of the station was of a large warehouse shed, 245 ft long and 96 ft wide on a site of around 3 acres, with a wooden trussed roof of three spans (of approximately 25', 46', and 25') supported via iron brackets on 19.5 ft cast-iron columns, which were hollow and acted as drainpipes, to collect rain water then stored in underground tanks.
 Station offices and other buildings were built adjoining the station.
 The train shed had six lines of track, four for freight and two for passengers.
 Lines for coal and lime were separate, outside the shed to the east, the offices at the northwest corner.
 The line of rails continued through the station to a wharf on the River Ouse.
 Journeys to Hull were completed by Packet boat from Selby.

 After construction of the new station in 1840, with the connection on the Hull and Selby Railway old station became a goods station.

 The rail links to the old station were removed in the 1980s.
 As of 2009 the station is used as warehousing by Viking Shipping Services Ltd.